rdok/aws-sam-ts/readme.md

 #  aws-sam-ts

 Rapidly create AWS SAM microservices.
-GitHub template to jumpstart duplicate work:
+GitHub template to jumpstart common work:
 - NodeJS TypeScript
-- SAM template with minimal AWS infrastructure.
+- SAM template with minimal Lambda function; unit tested
-- Unit tested Lambda function
 - CI/CD pipelines through GitHub Actions
-- Least privileges IAM authorisation for CI/CD GitHub runner.
+- Least privileges IAM authorisation for CI/CD.
 Programmatically, unit tested.

 # Setup
+### Least privileges for CI/CD user
 - [Use this template][use_this_template] to create a new GitHub repository.

-### Least privileges for CI/CD user
 - Clone your repository on your local machine.
-- Configure AWS CloudFormation through `infrastructurerc.json`
+- Configure AWS CloudFormation, such as stack name, region, and others through `infrastructurerc.json`
 - Create & authorise the CI/CD user with the least privileges.
 These have to be generated through your local machine to avoid putting administrator IAM credentials online.
   - `cd cicd-authorisation && make deploy`
   - Use the link from the output to visit the newly created IAM user.